 You can now submit reviews for your favorite Tocris products.
 Your review will help other researchers decide on the best products for their research.
 Why not submit a review today?!Submit Review

-Selective Cdk4 degrader.
+BSJ-04-132 is a selective Cdk4 Degrader (PROTAC®).
 Degrades Cdk4 in Molt-4 cells, with no effect on Cdk6 levels.
 Displays cereblon-dependent degradation.

 Sold under license from Dana-Farber Cancer Institute